kyma-project/cli/docs/gen-docs/kyma_upgrade.md

 ## Synopsis

 Use this command to upgrade the Kyma version on a cluster.
+During upgrade, you can set one of the predefined [profiles](https://kyma-project.io/docs/master/root/kyma/#installation-overview-profiles) for your Kyma deployment.
+If the `--profile` flag is not specified, Kyma is deployed with the default chart values.

 ```bash
 kyma upgrade [flags]